 It’s a touristy thing to do, for sure, and therefore a bit pricey (you know, compared to a bag of avocados).
 For example, the middle cup (with two flavors) costs 20Q and the large cornet 25Q (both in the picture).

 But damn, it was sooo delicious it was totally worth the splurge. 🙂

-After hiking the volcano, the idea of the hot tubs is pretty appealing.
+After hiking the volcano, the idea of a hot tub is pretty appealing.
 In San Pedro La Laguna, you can find two such “spas” next to each other.

-You have to make a reservation at least an hour in advance cos they need to heat the water which will be then poured into the pool.
-Then you can soak in your hot tub as long as water doesn’t cool down (as it is heated only once).
+You have to make a reservation at least an hour in advance because they need to heat the water which will then be poured into the pool.
+Then you can soak in your hot tub as long as the water is warm (as it is heated only once).
 But when I say hot, I mean hot!

-For the first time in my life, I needed a few minutes to get in at all and then I needed a break every 10 min, because it was so hot.
-Water has around (or slightly over?)
+For the first time in my life, I needed a few minutes to get into the tub and then I needed a break every 10 min because it was so hot.
+Water was around (or slightly over?)
 40° and it cools down quite slowly.
 Bojan was making a fool of me … that is until he tried to go in.